-I know some of all of you are thinking it’s somewhat hot outside for soup.
+I know some of you are thinking it’s somewhat hot outside for soup.
 Well, as I said early on, this is an exception to the summer soup rules, as this is the perfect time of year for the delicious sweet corn on the cob the recipe calls for.
 This soup is a corn and potato lovers’ dream.

 Southern Milk and Honey Corn on The Cob are one of the best corn on the cob recipes you will make this season; made with delicious Florida sweet corn, simmered in whole milk, organic honey, unsalted butter, and seasoned to perfection with Cajun spices, kosher salt, and freshly ground peppercorns.
 So darn good, you won’t even bother with extra butter or salt.
 The leftover corn and cooking juices are the base ingredients for today’s recipe for Southern-Style Corn and Potato Soup.

 Southern-Style Corn and Potato Soup